Terms and ConditionsView all Terms & Conditions

 Chorus' websites place a cookie on the hard drive of your device or your browser.
 A "cookie" is a file which allows Chorus to track and target your likes, dislikes and interests as you use our websites.
 We can use this information to provide a more tailored service and experience for you on subsequent visits to our websites and to better understand consumers’ interests and needs.

-We also use third party cookies from Google Analytics for Display Advertisers which help us:
+We also use third party cookies from third parties such as Google Analytics and Salesforce for Display Advertisers which help us:

 - customise our advertising with insights into who has viewed our paid digital advertising on other websites (Google Display Network Impression Reporting);

-- show you adverts and offers from us which are most relevant to you while you are using other websites (DoubleClick Platform integrations & Remarketing with Google Analytics); and
+- show you adverts and offers from us which are most relevant to you while you are using other websites (including from third parties such as DoubleClick Platform integrations, Salesforce Audience, Studio and Remarketing with Google Analytics); and

-- better understand browsing behaviour in order to create a better experience for you when you visit our website by using website visitor information categorised by age, gender and interests on an anonymous and aggregate basis (Google Analytics Demographics and Interest Reporting).
+- better understand browsing behaviour in order to create a better experience for you when you visit our website by using website visitor information categorised by age, gender and interests on an anonymous and aggregate basis (including using third party products such as Google Analytics Demographics, Salesforce Audience Studio and Interest Reporting).

 The information we collect and share with third parties through cookies is aggregated and therefore anonymous (it does not include personal information which is likely to identify you).
 The information may be used to show you ads about our services when you visit both our website and third party’s websites.